Biden administration not taking sides in UK-EU rift on Northern Ireland -aide | Politics

 No decision has been made on the U.S. appointment of a special envoy to deal with Northern Ireland, the U.S. official said.
 The virtual meeting with Martin will be the first bilateral event with Ireland hosted by Biden, who attended a St. Patrick's Day Mass at his church in Delaware before heading back to Washington.
 Biden is expected to make a trip to Ireland as soon as this summer.

-Martin will also meet virtually with U.S. House of Representatives Speaker Nancy Pelosi and Vice President Kamala Harris and participate in the annual U.S. congressional luncheon marking Ireland's national day and the close ties between the two countries.
+Martin will also participate virtually in the annual U.S. congressional luncheon marking Ireland's national day and the close ties between the two countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)